-Hunt for 22-year-old murderer Katrina Ephia continues as authorities remain tight-lipped about escape
+Hunt for 22-year-old murderer Katrina Epiha continues as authorities remain tight-lipped about escape

 The search for a convicted murderer has continued into its second day, as authorities refuse to provide clarity on how she escaped custody at Middlemore Hospital.

-Katrina Ephia was last seen at 12.30am yesterday, running towards Gray Avenue in Mangere fleeing from Corrections staff who had transported her to the South Auckland hospital.
+Katrina Epiha was last seen at 12.30am yesterday, running towards Gray Avenue in Mangere fleeing from Corrections staff who had transported her to the South Auckland hospital.

 Read More